Effective equidistribution of random walks on simple homogeneous spaces: Random walks increase dimension at one scale or another

-The next lemma claims that if a set $A$ satisfies some non-concentration in the sense that the uniform probability measure on $A$ is Frostman, then most of the projections of $A$ do as well, up to passing to a large subset of $A$ on which we have some control.
-This improves upon previous results of \cite{Bourgain2010, He2020JFG} which rely on a stronger form of non-concentration regarding projectors.
-Given $x\in \R^d$ and $\rho>0$, we use the shorthand $x^{(\rho)}:=B^{\R^d}_{\rho}(x)$.
+\Cref{nc-proj} below claims that if a set $A$ satisfies some non-concentration in the sense that the uniform probability measure on $A$ is Frostman, then most of the projections of $A$ do as well, up to passing to a large subset of $A$ on which we have some control.
+This improves upon previous results of \cite{Bourgain2010, He2020JFG} which rely on a stronger form of non-concentration regarding projectors. \Cref{nc-proj} will be used later in \S\ref{Sec-supercrit-alt} to check the non-concentration property required for $A$ to apply \Cref{supercrit-weak-assump}.
+We use the shorthand $x^{(\rho)}:=B^{\R^d}_{\rho}(x)$, for $x\in \R^d$ and $\rho>0$.

 \begin{lemma} Let $d>k\geq1$ be integers, let $\eps>0$, $ c,\alpha, \delta\in (0, 1)$.
 Let $\sigma$ be a probability measure on $\Gr(\R^d, k)$ satisfying for all non-zero subspaces $W\subseteq \R^d$, all $\rho \geq \delta$,